edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     rt.block_on(client.query_required_single("select 'Just a string'", &()))?;
 ```

-## Edgedb CLI
+## Edgedb project setup

-The `edgedb` CLI initializes EdgeDB projects in the same way cargo does, except it does not create a new directory.
+The EdgeDB CLI initializes EdgeDB projects in the same way cargo does, except it does not create a new directory.
 So to start a project, use `cargo new <your_crate_name>` as usual, then go into the directory and type `edgedb project init`.
 The CLI will prompt you for the instance name and version of EdgeDB to use.
 It will look something like this:

     PS C:\rust\my_db> edgedb project init
     No `edgedb.toml` found in `\\?\C:\rust\my_db` or above